-The purpose of the Lakeville Area Public Schools English Learner Program is to help develop children’s Standard American English skills to a level where they can succeed in their mainstream classrooms.
-Lakeville Area Public Schools currently serves students speaking over 30 different languages.
+The purpose of the Lakeville Area Schools English Learner Program is to help develop children’s Standard American English skills to a level where they can succeed in their mainstream classrooms.
+Lakeville Area Schools currently serves students speaking over 30 different languages.
 ESL teachers are committed to ensuring that these students succeed.

 For information regarding English Learner Services, please contact:

 - Department of Special Education – Megan Reikowski, Lead ESL Teacher: 952-232-2624 or firstname.lastname@example.org